-Many of the Umbraco services expose a 'Saved' event (or similar).
-In some cases it is beneficial to know if this entity is a brand new entity that has been persisted to the database.
+Many of the Umbraco services publishes a 'Saved' notification (or similar).
+In some cases, it is beneficial to know if this entity is a brand new entity that has been persisted in the database.
 This is how you can determine this.

 Checking if it's new

 We know that if an entity is new and hasn't been persisted that it will not have an ID.
 Therefore we know if an entity has been newly persisted to the database by checking if its ID was changed before being persisted.

 Here's the snippet of code that does that:

 var dirty = (IRememberBeingDirty)entity; var isNew = dirty.WasPropertyDirty("Id");

 To check if an entity is new in the ContentSavingNotification use the following: